-Information sharing is an ultimate goal for all systems involving multiple parties (Howe et al. 2008).
-While the motivation for sharing is clear, a real-world concern is that Big Data applications are related to sensitive information, such as banking transactions and medical records, and so simple data exchanges or transmissions do not resolve privacy concerns (Duncan 2007, Huberman 2012, Schadt 2012).
-For example, knowing people's locations and their preferences, one can enable a variety of useful locationbased services, but public disclosure of an individual's movements over time can have serious consequences for privacy.
-To protect privacy, two common approaches are to (1) restrict access to the data, such as adding certification or access control to the data entries, so sensitive information is accessible by a limited group of users only, and (2) anonymize data fields such that sensitive information cannot be pinpointed to an individual record (Cormode and Srivastava 2009).
+Information sharing is an ultimate goal for all systems involving multiple parties [24].
+While the motivation for sharing is clear, a real-world concern is that Big Data applications are related to sensitive information, such as banking transactions and medical records.
+Simple data exchanges or transmissions do not resolve privacy concerns [19], [25], [42].
+For example, knowing people's locations and their preferences, one can enable a variety of useful location-based services, but public disclosure of an individual's locations/movements over time can have serious consequences for privacy.
+To protect privacy, two common approaches are to 1) restrict access to the data, such as adding certification or access control to the data entries, so sensitive information is accessible by a limited group of users only, and 2) anonymize data fields such that sensitive information cannot be pinpointed to an individual record [15].
 For the first approach, common challenges are to design secured certification or access control mechanisms, such that no sensitive information can be misconducted by unauthorized individuals.
 For data anonymization, the main objective is to inject randomness into the data to ensure a number of privacy goals.
 For example, the most common k-anonymity privacy measure is to ensure that each individual in the database must be indistinguishable from k-1 others.
 Common anonymization approaches are to use suppression, generalization, perturbation, and permutation to generate an altered version of the data, which is, in fact, some uncertain data.

-One of the major benefits of the data annomization based information sharing approaches is that, once anonymized, data can be freely shared across different parties without involving restrict access controls.
-This naturally leads to another research area namely privacy preserving data mining (Lindell and Pinkas 2000), where multiple parties, each holding some sensitive data, are trying to achieve a data mining goal without sharing any sensitive information inside the data.
-This privacy preserving mining goal, in practice, can be solved through two types of approaches including (1) using some communication protocols, such as Yao's protocol (Yao 1986), to request the distributions of the whole dataset, rather than requesting the actual values of each record, or (2) to design some special data mining methods to derive knowledge from anonymized data (this is inherently similar to the uncertain data mining methods).
+One of the major benefits of the data annomization-based information sharing approaches is that, once anonymized, data can be freely shared across different parties without involving restrictive access controls.
+This naturally leads to another research area namely privacy preserving data mining [30], where multiple parties, each holding some sensitive data, are trying to achieve a common data mining goal without sharing any sensitive information inside the data.
+This privacy preserving mining goal, in practice, can be solved through two types of approaches including 1) using special communication protocols, such as Yao's protocol [54], to request the distributions of the whole data set, rather than requesting the actual values of each record, or 2) designing special data mining methods to derive knowledge from anonymized data (this is inherently similar to the uncertain data mining methods).